-On Chinese ritual and rural life, in stark contrast to the substantial body of silent written work published, few films are available.
+On Chinese ritual and rural life, in stark contrast to the substantial body of silent, immobile written work published, few films are available.

-Still for Yanggao county, the DVD with my 2007 book Ritual and music of north China: shawm bands in Shanxi (Aldershot: Ashgate) provides general background; in two sections, funerals and temple fairs, it shows the diverse performance activities at these events, with the Li family making cameo appearances.
+Further to my portrait film on Li Manshan, still for Yanggao county, the DVD Doing things with my 2007 book Ritual and music of north China: shawm bands in Shanxi (Aldershot: Ashgate) provides general background; in two sections, funerals and temple fairs, it shows the diverse performance activities at these events, with the Li family Daoists making cameo appearances.

 Two excellent films on Daoist ritual in south China are

 - Kenneth Dean, Bored in heaven (2010), and

 - Patrice Fava, Han Xin’s revenge (2005).
 Among his other films (mainly here), for temple fairs in Taiwan see Mazu la déeese de la mer, réalité d’une légende (1995).